RockefellerArchiveCenter/bits_and_bytes/_posts/2022-06-13-dimes-agent-pages-enhanced.md

 The initial reconciliation worked well for corporate agents, but we needed to complete a more manual review for people agents due to dates and middle names in the title fields of our agent records that do not reconcile as accurately.

-{% include image.html dir="2022/06/" file=" " description="Figure 6: OpenRefine presents a list of potential matches from Wikidata." %}
+{% include image.html dir="2022/06/" file="Agents-openrefine-list-of-matches.png" description="Figure 6: OpenRefine presents a list of potential matches from Wikidata." %}

 Once satisfied with the reconciled list, we can add Wikidata IDs to the Record Identifier field for agent records in ArchivesSpace.